renmuller/renmuller/README.md

 Sort prescriptions.
 Assist and advise customers on over-the-counter healthcare products

 __ICT & Activity Instructor - Kingswood Activity Centre (2001-2003)__
 ICT Instructor.
-Teaching basic HTML and Robotics to KS3 level school groups.
-Becoming Group Lead and Project Lead.
+Becoming Project Leader and then Group Leader.
+Teaching basic HTML and Robotics to school groups to help underfunded schools meet government guidlines whereby all students were educated to Key Stage 3.